aliak00/kosmo/README.md

 nova
 ====

-secret cto fxos toolb - also a cataclysmic nuclear explosion of a white dwarf
+Secret CTO tool - also a cataclysmic nuclear explosion of a white dwarf.

+Novaform: base building blocks of aws cloudformation templates
+NovaSTL: standard template library for common aws resource groups